Philip Joseph Garrigan: Priesthood

-Garrigan was ordained to the priesthood for the Diocese of Springfield in Troy by Bishop David Bacon on June 11, 1870.After his ordination, Garrigan was assigned as curate of St. John's Parish in Worcester, Massachusetts.
+Garrigan was ordained to the priesthood for the Diocese of Springfield in Massachusetts in Troy by Bishop David Bacon on June 11, 1870.
+After his ordination, the diocese assigned Garrigan as curate of St. John's Parish in Worcester, Massachusetts.
 In 1873, he returned to St. Joseph's Seminary to serve as its director.

 Garrigan came back to Massachusetts in 1875 to serve as pastor of St. Bernard's Parish in Fitchburg, Massachusetts.
-In 1888, he was appointed as the first vice-rector of The Catholic University of America in Washington, D.C.
+In 1888, he was appointed as the first vice-rector of the Catholic University of America in Washington, D.C.

 Bishop of Sioux City

-Pope Leo XIII appointed Garrigan as bishop of the Diocese of Sioux City on March 21, 1902.
-He was consecrated by Bishop Rev. T.D.
-Beaven in Springfield, Massachusetts, on May 25, 1902 and installed in Sioux City on June 18, 1902.
+Pope Leo XIII appointed Garrigan as bishop of Sioux City on March 21, 1902.
+He was consecrated at St. Michael's Cathedral by Bishop T.D.
+Beaven in Springfield, Massachusetts, on May 25, 1902.
+Garrigan was installed in Sioux City, Iowa, on June 18, 1902.

 Garrigan was a member of the National Geographic Society and the American Irish Historical Society.
-He authored the article on the Diocese of Sioux City for the Catholic Encyclopedia.In 1916, Garrigan experienced a severe case of food poisoning at a banquet honoring Bishop George Mundelein in Chicago that would affect his health for the rest of his life.
+He authored the article on the Diocese of Sioux City for the Catholic Encyclopedia.
+In 1916, Garrigan experienced a severe case of food poisoning at a banquet honoring Bishop George Mundelein in Chicago; it would affect Garrigan's health for the rest of his life.